tusharpsolguruz/typescript-crud/README.md

-#this is my typescript repo
+# addthis is my typescript repo